-"Computerized digital images and associated databases are available from the National Geophysical Data Center, National Oceanic and Atmospheric Administration, U.S. Department of Commerce, http://www.ngdc.noaa.gov/."
+"Computerized digital images and associated databases are available from the National Centers for Environmental Information, National Oceanic and Atmospheric Administration, U.S. Department of Commerce."

-For more information, please see the NGDC disclaimer and copyright notice.
+For more information, please see our disclaimer and copyright notice.

-You must be looking for the magnetic declination page - choose the "Compute your declination" link to the left, under the image - if you need some extra help, please send questions to the contact on that page.
+You must be looking for the magnetic declination page.
+If you need some extra help, please send questions to the contact on that page.

 The deepest part of the ocean (38,518 feet deep) is found in the Marianas Trench.
 For an animated image try this link, and for more information try this external link.
 For all sorts of data on the depth of the oceans and the Great Lakes, and to view images of US coastal gridded bathymetry, try our bathymetry, topography, and global relief page.

-NGDC's Tsunami data page includes tide information.
-NGDC also has data for DART bottom pressure recorder data used in tsunami research.
+NCEI now maintains a Water Column Sonar archive.
+Our Tsunami data page includes tide information and water level data, and we also have DART bottom pressure recorder data used in tsunami research.

-Our sister data center, the National Oceanographic Data Center archives and makes available physical, chemical, and biological oceanographic data including the topics above and more.
-Here at NGDC, we handle data from the seafloor and below.
+NCEI also archives and makes available physical, chemical, and biological oceanographic data including the topics above and more, in addition to data from the seafloor and below.

-For direct access to a wide variety of images of MGG data, try our images page.
-This page also links to other major pages in the MGG area containing more images.
-For posters and slide sets available, also see our data products - they are available directly through the NGDC online store.
+For direct access to a wide variety of images of marine geological and geophysical data, try our images page.
+This page also links to other major pages containing more images.
+For posters and slide sets available, also see our data products - they are available directly through the online store.

-We maintain a list of links to other Marine Geology and Geophysics sites.
+We maintain a list of links to other Marine Geological and Geophysical sites.